The Hope Institute

 -

-Remote Workshop Delivery (Web-Based).
+You select 8 to 12 participants.
 Our “hope providers” deliver an online group workshop.
-We provide an online, pre and post assessment, and a final report.
+We provide a pre and post assessment, and a final report.

 -

-Onsite Workshop Delivery.
 When it feasible, we may negotiate onsite delivery of the workshop in a condensed format such as a long weekend, or if a client is local, a five-week, ten-hour format, bracketed by 30 minute, pre and post-assessments.
-We can also provide a final report.
+We would also provide a final report.

 Potential Applications at the Group Level